yarisvt/tyk-docs/tyk-docs/content/universal-data-graph/udg-getting-started/connect-datasource.md

 *In this example there's only one query called `vatcheck`.*

-You will see the *schema editor* fold away and instead a new section **Configure data source** to slide out from the right.
+You will see the *schema editor* fold away and instead a new section **Configure data source** will slide out from the right.
 If you've previously created any REST or GraphQL APIs in your Tyk Dashboard you will see them in the top two dropdowns.
 Open **REST | Tyk** and choose an API you want to use as a data source.

 {{< img src="/img/dashboard/udg/getting-started/choosing-rest-ds.png" alt="Choosing Tyk REST">}}